lpmdiaz/NetworkInference.jl/README.md

 Some things to note:
 * The package was originally written for inferring biological networks using gene expression data, hence the use of "network" instead of "graph".
 However, these methods could be applied to other types of data.
-* Four network inference algorithms are currently implemented (MI, CLR, PUC and PIDC, explained in [[1]](#references)), but we plan to include more.
+* Five network inference algorithms are currently implemented (MI, CLR, PUC and PIDC, explained in [[1]](#references), as well as two flavours of correlation (Pearson and Spearman, both signed or unsigned)), but we plan to include more.
 * Networks are assumed to be __undirected__, since all the algorithms included so far infer undirected networks.
 Hence:
 	* in the `Edge` type, the order of the nodes is arbitrary
-	* when a network is written to file, edges are written in both directions, becuase downstream analyses sometimes require this
+	* when a network is written to file, edges are written in both directions, because downstream analyses sometimes require this
 	* the `InferredNetwork` type contains a list of edges, with one edge for each pair of genes, in which the order of the genes is arbitrary

 ## Installation